SimonCropp/CaptureSnippet/readme.source.md

 Version follows the [NuGet version range syntax](https://docs.nuget.org/create/versioning#specifying-version-ranges-in-.nuspec-files).

 For more details on NuGet versioning see https://github.com/NuGet/NuGet.Versioning/.

+#### Version suffix on package directory

+Package directories can be suffixed with a version delimited by an underscore `_`.
+For example `PackageA_2` contains all snippets for `PackageA` version 2.
+Version ranges are not supported as package suffixes.

 #### Version suffix on snippets